 Except as otherwise provided by the plan administrator prior to the start of an offering period, the maximum number of shares purchasable per participant on any one purchase date will not exceed 400 shares, subject to periodic adjustments in the event of certain changes in our capitalization.
-The total shares purchased under the 2009 ESPP on any single purchase date shall not exceed 300,000 shares, except as otherwise provided by the plan administrator prior to the start of an offering period.
+The total shares purchased under the ESPP on any single purchase date shall not exceed 300,000 shares, except as otherwise provided by the plan administrator prior to the start of an offering period.

-Any payroll deductions not applied to the purchase of shares of common stock on any purchase date because they are not sufficient to purchase a whole share will be held for the purchase of shares on the next purchase date, while payroll deductions not applied to the purchase of shares by reason of the limitation on the maximum number of shares purchasable on the purchase date will be promptly refunded.
+Any payroll deductions not applied to the purchase of shares of common stock on any purchase date because they are not sufficient to purchase a whole share may be held for the purchase of shares on the next purchase date or promptly refunded, while payroll deductions not applied to the purchase of shares by reason of the limitation on the maximum number of shares purchasable on the purchase date or for any reason other than as described in the foregoing sentence will be promptly refunded.